robertoaguilar1979/react-components/README.md

 3. modal - this is a modal component that pops up when you first arrive into the website.
 It can be used to sign in subcribers.

 4. reset-list - this is a simple list that clears when you press the clear button.

+5. useEffect - this components shows how to use the useEffect hook in different ways.

+6. tours - this components uses useEffect, useState, how to toggle on/off

+7. reviews -